RomeroRyan/JAVA-LoginSystem/README.md

 Before running the Java file, a variable named "**pathName**" needs to be updated to a desired folder location in order for the code to function properly.
 This folder location is used to save newly created accounts and search for accounts when a user trys to login.
 - Run LoginMain.java

-2. Currently the program changes .txt files preference to **read only**.
-To improve security, would want to make it unreadable and unwriteable or use a proper database with encryption/decryption

-# Limitations
-TODO

 # Ways to Improve
 1. Currently the software uses folder and files as a primative database.
 Even with the file permissions beintg altered, this offers limited security. bcrypt can be use to include encryption/decryption techniques to further improve the security of files.
 However, implementing encryption/decryption/database will require an overhaul of the code.